Harpers Ferry, West Virginia: John Brown Wax Museum

 - Directions:

-- Take US 340 to town.
-Turn north onto Shenandoah St. just west of the river.
-Drive into town, past High St., and turn left onto Potomac St. Park in the lot to the right, then walk up the hillside staircase to High St. Museum is on left.
+- From US Hwy 340, turn north onto Shenandoah St. just west of the river.
+Drive into town, past High St., and turn left onto Potomac St. Park in the lot to the right, then walk up the hillside staircase to High St. The museum will be on the left.

 - Hours: